Visiting Scientist at Los Alamos National Laboratory

 My publication list (h index, Google Scholar citation list) is available online.
 I've assembled some Advice to Graduate Students and Researchers and a list of Common Errors In Technical Writing (many of which are LaTeX specific).

-In 2012–13, I am teaching EEC 277, Graphics Architecture in the winter and EEC 171, Parallel Architecture in the spring.
+I am not scheduled to teach any classes in the 2014–15 academic year.
+In 2013–14, I taught EEC 277, Graphics Architecture in the winter and EEC 171, Parallel Architecture in the spring.
 My 2009 EEC 277 course is now on iTunes U and YouTube (slides).
 More information on my courses can be found on my teaching page.